 In 1996, citizens of New Orleans voted to amend the Home Rule Charter to mandate the City Council to establish, by ordinance, an Ethics Review Board.
-Under that ordinance, the ERB is empowered to issue advisory opinions, promulgate rules regarding interpretation and enforcement of the Code of Ethics, retain counsel and impose fines.
+Under that ordinance, as amended, the ERB is empowered to issue advisory opinions, promulgate rules regarding interpretation and enforcement of the New Orleans Code of Ethics, retain counsel and impose fines.
+The ERB also appoints and oversees the New Orleans Inspector General and the New Orleans Independent Police Monitor.
 The initial selection of board members occurred in December 2006.
-Pursuant to Article XIII, Sec.
-2-1120 (3) of the Code of Ordinances for the City of New Orleans, the ERB is also designated as the appointing authority for the inspector general.